gurpahul/Introduction-to-React/Assignment1.md

 - If the cart has no items in it, the cart page should display a message that your cart is empty.

 - You should implement a back button on the shopping cart page that allows users to go back to the main page where they can add more items.

+- Everything should be done using react componenents.
+Your HTML should only contain a `root` element.